Evliya Çelebi: Seyahatnâme

 Evliya is noted for having collected samples of the languages in each region he traveled in.
-There are some 30 Turkic dialects and languages cataloged in the Seyâhatnâme. Çelebi notes the similarities between several words from the German and Persian, though he denies any common Indo-European heritage.
-The Seyâhatnâme also contains the first transcriptions of many languages of the Caucasus and Tsakonian, and the only extant specimens of written Ubykh outside the linguistic literature.
+There are some 30 Turkic dialects and languages cataloged in the Seyahatnâme. Çelebi notes the similarities between several words from the German and Persian, though he denies any common Indo-European heritage.
+The Seyahatnâme also contains the first transcriptions of many languages of the Caucasus and Tsakonian, and the only extant specimens of written Ubykh outside the linguistic literature.
 He also wrote in detail about Arabian horses and their different strains.

-In the 10 volumes of his Seyahatname, he describes the following journeys:
+In the 10 volumes of his Seyahatnâme, he describes the following journeys: